Legal

 Privacy Policy

-This Privacy Policy describes how SourceLoop, Inc. ("SourceLoop", "we", "us", "our") collects, uses, shares, and protects information across:
+This Privacy Policy describes how SourceLoop, operated by BrightSumo Technologies ("SourceLoop", "we", "us", "our"), collects, uses, shares, and protects information across:

 - our marketing website at